prateekshukla1108/dotfiles-mini/README.md

 phyOS dwm window manager is used here.
 You can install it by firstly installing dependencies -

 Here are the installation instructions for the necessary development packages across **Fedora**, **Debian**, **Arch Linux**, and **Void Linux**.
 This includes all the packages discussed earlier, such as `git`, `make`, `gcc`, `g++`, `libx11-dev`, `libxft-dev`, `libxinerama-dev`, `ncurses`, `dbus-x11`, `imlib2-dev`, and `libconfig-dev`.

+> Note here that Xorg is the main requirement here.
+This will only work if you have installed xorg

 ### Fedora
 1. **Update your system**:
    ```bash